JohnBSmith/misc/system/parity1/README.md

 ### Parity file header ###

-The header is 64 Bytes large.
+The header is 64 bytes large.

 ```
 Bytes 0..=11